TREASURIES-Yields rise as markets calm before Fed decision

 NEW YORK, March 21 (Reuters) - U.S Treasury yields gained on Tuesday as improving risk sentiment reduced safe-haven demand for the U.S. debt before the Federal Reserve will conclude its two-day meeting on Wednesday.

-Investors stepped cautiously into bank stocks on Tuesday, emboldened by the rescue of Credit Suisse.
+Shares of U.S. regional lenders, including battered First Republic Bank, surged as Credit Suisse's rescue eased fears of a wider banking crisis.

-The U.S. banking system is stabilizing after strong actions from regulators, but further steps to protect bank depositors may be warranted if smaller institutions suffer deposit runs that threaten more contagion, U.S. Treasury Secretary Janet Yellen plans to tell bankers on Tuesday.
+The U.S. banking system is stabilizing after strong actions from regulators, but further steps to protect bank depositors may be needed if smaller institutions suffer deposit runs that threaten more contagion, U.S. Treasury Secretary Janet Yellen told bankers on Tuesday.

 Also, “we didn’t really see a large take-up in the dollar swap lines yesterday,” she added.